After the two men are decapitated using small, serrated blades, children are interviewed about the beheadings.

 Index of articles

-Shockwave therapy is the new Viagra.
+Shockwave therapy is the new Pfizer blue.
 It actually cures erectile dysfunction and causes.
 You can do your own shockwave therapy.
 Just dangle your dick in front of the subwoofer, and turn your ghetto blaster to full power.

 ‘Anesthesia Awareness:’ Waking Up During Surgery Can Have Long Lasting Psychological Affects February 15, 2017 11:41 PM